 Note: The longer it marinates the better the seasoning penetrates into the meat.
 If you could, let it marinate overnight.

-Add 5 tbsp water and mix well.
+Add 5 tablespoon water and mix well.

 Heat the oil; add the remaining 3 cloves of garlic (chopped) and add the curry mixture.
 When the mixture looks sticky add the conchs.